scomri/facial-recognition-using-one-shot-learning/README.md

-# Facial Recognition Using One-Shot Learning
+# Facial Recognition Using One-shot Learning

 ## Overview
-A deep learning assignment about facial recognition using one-shot learning, based on the paper Siamese Neural Networks for One-shot Image Recognition
+A deep learning project about facial recognition using one-shot learning, based on the paper Siamese Neural Networks for One-shot Image Recognition.
-This report addresses all aspects of the assignment, alongside the accompanying code files.

 ## Table of Contents
 1. Data Analysis